krutikababtiwale10-hash/FUTURE_PE_02/ugc-ad-prompts.md

 Keep the tone casual, happy, and honest.
 Include a hook and end with a call to action.

 **AI Output:**
+Hook:
+“Okay but look at my skin before and after using this…”

+Script:
+A few weeks ago, my skin looked dull and uneven, and I felt like nothing was working.
+I started applying GlowUp Skincare Cream daily, and now my skin looks brighter, more even, and naturally glowing.
+It feels so much healthier and smoother than before.
+I actually feel more confident going out without heavy makeup now.

+CTA:
+If you want that natural glow too, you need to try this cream — it’s honestly a game changer!

 ---